Cleaning stone floors

 For example, sandstone and limestone are more open textured than, say, marble which is denser and harder wearing.
 Ceramic tiles on the other hand may have a glaze that could be damaged by inappropriate cleaning methods.
 Porous stone may also have a sealant, so care needs to be taken not to damage that.

 Of course the best way to keep anything clean is to do it regularly and floors are no exception as regular cleaning prevents the build-up of dirt which can lead to staining or damage.
-Doing a task a little but often is the answer, particularly important in a commercial setting where cleaning time needs to be kept to a minimum.

 How to clean stone floors

 A stone floor can be cleaned manually with a mop and bucket using a standard detergent but for larger areas or for severe staining then a cleaning machine, designed for use on hard floors, would be a better option.